Does a “free consultation” really save you money?

 Was FREE worth the money?

-To be objective, there was some good charts, graphs and information in the report.
-Despite the good in there there was one big problem with this FREE REPORT: The solutions were all product oriented.
+To be objective, there were some good charts, graphs, and information in the report.
+Despite the good in there, there was one big problem with this FREE REPORT: The solutions were all product oriented.
 Let me give you 2 examples: